hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ### AfterOptions

 AfterOptions allows for either an HDS standardized footer or custom content to be displayed after the options list.
-Applicable to both Single and Multiple components, although the footer has additional functionality in the Multiple variant.
+The footer has additional functionality in the Multiple variant than the Single.

 #### Footer

-By default, the footer displays below the list and contains content and/or buttons (depending on the variant) that provide additional context (or functions) to the list options.
+By default, the footer displays below the options list and contains content and/or buttons which provide additional context or functions related to the options.

 ##### Single

-The footer shows a total count, which is customizable to fit the context.
+The footer for the Single component includes a total count, which is customizable to fit the context.

 ![Custom content enabled before the list in both Single and Multiple components](/assets/components/form/super-select/super-select-single-variant-footer-with-counter.png)

 ##### Multiple

-The footer displays buttons to modify the list of options and a counter of the selected total options.
+The footer for the Multiple component includes buttons to modify the options and a counter of the number of options selected out of the total.

 ![Custom content enabled before the list in both Single and Multiple components](/assets/components/form/super-select/super-select-multiple-variant-footer.png)

-“Show selected” will change the list to display only selected list items while toggling the label of the button to “Show all.”
+The “Show selected” button displays only the selected options in the list.
+When activated, it toggles to “Show all.”

 ![Flow showing the behavior of the show selected button and how it toggles the list to only display selected list items](/assets/components/form/super-select/super-select-flow-select-all.png)

-If “Show selected” is used when no options have been selected, a message will appear to let the user know.
+If “Show selected” is used when no options have been selected, a message will appear notifying the user.

 ![Flow showing the behavior of the show selected button when no selections have been made yet.](/assets/components/form/super-select/super-select-flow-no-selections-select-all.png)

-Additionally, “Clear selected” will wipe out the selections and revert the Super Select to its default/deselected state.
+The “Clear selected” button clears all selections and reverts the Super Select to its default/deselected state.
 This button is hidden if no options are selected.

 ![Flow showing the behavior of the clear selected button and how it reverts the Super Select's state to the default one](/assets/components/form/super-select/super-select-flow-clear-selected.png)

 ##### Footer with custom content

-In either of the two components, you are able to fill the footer with custom content.
-This is helpful when wanting to mimic the footer but still customize its contents.
+The footer can contain custom content instead of the default content.
+This is helpful in maintaining the standard appearance of the footer container while allowing for custom usages.

 ![Showing the footer with custom content inside.](/assets/components/form/super-select/super-select-single-multiple-footer-custom-content.png =836x*)